-Our client focus requires a holistic and collaborative approach to reducing security, privacy and confidentiality risks with significant investment in appropriate controls and monitoring to embed an effective three lines of defence model.
-This model of Limit, Protect, Respect, has enabled us to strengthen our information security organisation, align to industry good practice and improve our internal control frameworks.
+Our client focus requires a holistic and collaborative approach to reducing the risks around security, privacy and confidentiality with significant investment in appropriate controls and monitoring to embed an effective three lines of defence model.
+This model of Limit, Protect, Respect, has enabled us to strengthen the controls and awareness we have in relation to information protection, privacy and security.